MicrosoftEdge/WebView2Feedback/specs/APIReview_AllowDrop.md

 based upon their scenarios.
 According to such feature requirements, we add the new API to provide developers with the capability to configure the drag&drop functionality.

 # Description
 We add a new `AllowDrop` property in `CoreWebView2Controller`.
 This API allows end developers to toggle the drag&drop functionality easily.
 If it's disabled, any drag&drop actions will keep out of work.
-By default, it's disabled to accommodate to conventions.
+By default, it's enabled to keep consistent with the behavior we had before the API is added.

 # Examples
 ## C++